coste-v/kubernetes_infra_tutorial/README.md

 - a local version of my code,

+- a fairly good understanding of Docker (images, containers, volumes, ports)

 - K9s as a nice to have (some of my screenshots will display this tool).See [here](https://github.com/derailed/k9s).

 To build this tutorial I used Docker Desktop 2.2.0.4. for Mac OS with its built in Kubernetes cluster.